Episode 4: The Devil’s Backyard – Robeson County, NC

-Robeson County was unlike any place Scott Raab, the slick GQ Magazine reporter covering the James Jordan murder, had ever been.
-Traveling from New York City to Southeastern North Carolina, it felt like he had landed in a foreign country.
+Robeson County, NC was unlike any place Scott Raab, the slick GQ Magazine reporter covering the James Jordan murder, had ever been.
+Traveling from New York City to southeastern North Carolina, it felt like he had landed in a foreign country.
 Defined by racial tension, poverty, crime and corruption, he realized the place was as much a part of the story as the murder itself.
 He was determined to unearth the secrets buried deep in the red clay of this strange land.
 It might help him understand what had happened here and the murder of Michael Jordan’s father.

-In episode four of the true crime podcast Follow The Truth, we question how the history of racism and corruption in the county impacted the case against Daniel Green and Larry Demery.
+In episode four of the true crime podcast Follow The Truth, we question how the history of racism and corruption in the county impacted the case against Daniel Andre Green and Larry Demery.

 Raab started at the top, interviewing powerful four-term sheriff Hubert Stone who was not ashamed or embarrassed to call it like he saw it.
 In his view, and in the view of many people in Robeson County, NC at the time, if you saw an African American man and a Native American man together, they were up to no good.
 In that framework, Daniel Green and Larry Demery probably never stood a chance when it came to the public perception of what they were accused of.

 OPERATION TARNISHED BADGE UNCOVERS LAW ENFORCEMENT CORRUPTION IN ROBESON COUNTY NC

 Native Americans – most, members of the Lumbee Tribe – made up about a third of the population in Robeson County in 1993.
 Many not only took offense to Stone’s belief, but they believed law enforcement and the local government were controlled by people who were determined to keep them down based on their ethnicity.